1. Introduction & who we are

 - Legitimate interests (Article 6(1)(f)): to keep Hubbly secure, to diagnose crashes (Sentry) and to understand feature usage so we can improve the app (PostHog).
 We have weighed these interests against your rights: the data involved is limited and is not used to build advertising profiles or to make decisions about individuals, and you can object at any time (see section 10).

-- Consent (Article 6(1)(a)): for the device permissions you grant (approximate location, photo-library access and notifications) and for connecting an external calendar such as Google Calendar.
-You can withdraw consent at any time by changing the relevant device setting, or by removing a connected calendar.
+- Consent (Article 6(1)(a)): for the device permissions you grant (approximate location, photo-library access and notifications), for connecting an external calendar such as Google Calendar or Outlook, and for linking an optional Google or Apple sign-in for recovery.
+You can withdraw consent at any time by changing the relevant device setting, removing a connected calendar or unlinking the sign-in.

 - Legal obligation (Article 6(1)(c)): where we must process data to comply with the law, for example responding to a valid legal request or meeting our own legal duties.